 As a pharmacist, you can use your knowledge to start a podcast.
-Podcasts like Talk to Your Pharmacist, The Burnout Doctor and Rx Radio cater to pharmacists and other healthcare professionals.
-Podcasts can focus on a variety of subjects that mesh personal and professional experiences.
+For example, podcasts like The Burnout Doctor and Rx Radio cater to pharmacists and other healthcare professionals.
+But podcasts can focus on a variety of subjects that mesh personal and professional experiences.

 Grant writing can be a lucrative side business since it takes specific writing skills.
-Companies will pay a knowledgeable and experienced person to assist them in grant-seeking efforts.
+Companies will pay knowledgeable and experienced healthcare providers to assist them in grant-seeking efforts.

 Be sure to look into grant writing opportunities that showcase your medical knowledge.
-Pharmacy proposals, health policies and medical research opportunities may come naturally.
+As a result of your training, pharmacy proposals, health policies and medical research opportunities may come naturally.

 Law firms use pharmacists as expert witnesses for criminal and civil cases.
 They provide expert testimony related to medications, toxicology and quality of care during trials.